boldingd/WindowedProgramming/sec basics/basic widgets.md

 Finally, many widgets also have *properties*.
 Properties, as the name implies, are aspects of given widgets that we can adjust to alter the behavior or display of an individual widget.
 (One might consider the events that a widget possesses to be special properties, and some 'kits do treat them this way.)
 A check-box widget might have a *checked* property, which will tell us whether it is currently *checked* or *unchecked*.

 Recall that any given widget will typically inherit from a `BasicWidget` base class; some might inherit from several intermediate classes along the way.
 A Button widget might inherit from a `Clickable` class, which might itself inherit from a `FixedSizeWidget` class.
 Each one of these classes might potentially include properties that their descendant classes might inherit.
 Because of this, some properties will be common to all widgets, while others will be specific to a certain widget class.

+But what, precisely, is a property?
+How is it represented in your program, and how do you interact with it?
+That varies from language to language and tool-kit to tool-kit.
+In some graphical libraries, "properties" in the sense that we mean here are no different than any other piece of object state -- they might be accessible by a pair of getter-and-setter methods.
+However, in some other kits -- and especially in *declarative* graphical languages -- properties might be special types of entities.

+Many modern kits also support the concept of a *binding* -- that is, of connecting two properties on two widgets, so that a change in one will automatically cause a corresponding change in the other, without requiring any explicit code on our part.
+These facilities can be very powerful; they can allow for the creation of at least simple graphical interfaces *without any (imperative) code at all*.

 Some Basic Widgets
 ==================